United States Practical Shooting Association: History

 IPSC was formed in 1976 at a meeting in Columbia, Missouri, led by the late Jeff Cooper.
 It was here that the sport of Practical Shooting was formally established after years of independent efforts around the country to build upon the handgun skills and training for self-defense.
 The early days of the sport can be traced back to the 1950s and the quick draw "leather slap" competitions that grew out of America's love affair with the TV westerns of that era.

 In 1984 USPSA was incorporated as the US Region of IPSC.

 Practical Shooting challenged the then accepted standards of technique, training practices and equipment.
 Its early pioneers developed scenario-based competitions to accurately measure the effectiveness of their own shooting techniques and equipment.
 The rapid shooting on-the-move style of Practical Shooting gave birth to the term "Run and Gun" so commonly used today to describe the sport.

 For more than 30 years the sport has served as the test bed for new products and the unofficial R&D for the firearms industry.
 With some competitors annually shooting in excess of 100,000 rounds, no other venue offers a better in-service assessment of a firearm's performance or the brutal gauntlet of high-level competition through which a gun must survive to be declared reliable.

 Organization

-USPSA is a 501c(3) non-profit Delaware corporation and currently headquartered in Burlington, Washington.
+USPSA is a 501c(3) non-profit Delaware corporation and currently headquartered in Sedro Woolley, Washington.
 The association is organized into 8 "Areas", each of which is represented by an Area Director at the board meetings of the organization.
 Further, each Area is divided into sections which is represented by a Section Coordinator responsible for coordinating the activities of clubs within his/ her section, and managing the nationals slot distribution process.

 Besides IPSC, USPSA has its own international Foreign Club Affiliations (FCA) program to allow foreign USPSA members to earn a USPSA classification before competing in USPSA matches.
 FCA clubs and organizations at some point existed in 14 countries, and some are still affiliated.